RobLoach/Fairline-Unitset/README.md

 - [ ] Ensure all units are in the correct position
 - [ ] Review the units to see if there are better options
 - [ ] Add nation-specific unit sets
+- [ ] Add Alpha-transparent shadows for each unit

 ## Development